Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Conclusion and discussions

-\acknowledgments We thank Zhenjie Li, Qinglin Yang and Yichao Tang for collaborations on related projects, and Yang Zhang for help with the USTC computing platform.
-YZ would like to thank Alex Edison for discussions on the number of independent forms.
-PZ would like to thank Yuqi Li for discussions on the string worldsheet.
-SH's research was supported in part by the National Natural Science Foundation of China under Grant No. 11935013,11947301, 12047502,12047503.
+We thank Zhenjie Li, Qinglin Yang, and Yichao Tang for collaborations on related projects, and Yang Zhang for help with the USTC computing platform.
+YZ would like to thank Alex Edison for the discussions on the number of independent forms.
+PZ would like to thank Yuqi Li for the discussions on the string worldsheet.
+We thank the anonymous referees for detailed comments that help improve the presentation of the draft.
+SH's research was supported in part by the National Natural Science Foundation of China under Grant No.\ 11935013, 11947301, 12047502, 12047503, 12247103, 12225510.
 The research of YZ is supported by the Knut and Alice Wallenberg Foundation under the grant KAW 2018.0116: From Scattering Amplitudes to Gravitational Waves.
-PZ is supported by a China Postdoctoral Science Foundation Special Fund, grant number Y9Y2231.
+PZ is supported by a~China Postdoctoral Science Foundation Special Fund, grant number Y9Y2231.